 EHS 2174.
 Foundations of Emergency Health Services Systems.
 3 Credits.

 An overview of the design and operation of Emergency Health Services (EHS) systems, delivery of services, and the echelons of care.
-The history of Emergency Medical Services (EMS), the interface of public and private organizations and review of the various personnel who comprise these systems will be examined in relation to their impact on the heal care delivery system.
+The history of Emergency Medical Services (EMS), the interface of public and private organizations and review of the various personnel who comprise these systems is examined in relation to their impact on the heal care delivery system.